A complete overview of career opportunities in Agritech

-career opportunities in agritech
+career opportunities in Agritech

 India’s agricultural sector has expanded significantly over time.
 The nation has succeeded in achieving food independence.
 The main problem, global food scarcity, continues despite agriculture becoming one of the most lucrative industries in the world.